FAQs

 About Children's Technology Review

-Each monthly issue contains the latest trends, plus 50 or more noteworthy products: children's websites, video games, educational software products and interactive DVDs -- all in alphabetical order.
-CTR's advertisement-free publication delivers informed opinions in a succinct 300-word-or-less format.
+The Format: Each monthly issue contains the latest trends, plus reviews and previews of 50 noteworthy products: children's web sites, video games, educational software products and interactive DVDs -- in alphabetical order.
+CTR's advertisement-free publication delivers informed opinions in a succinct 350-word-or-less format.
 These are not reprints of public relations materials.

 CTR is available by subscription in Electronic and/or Print format -- including a searchable database (Children's Software Finder) of over 8,200 product reviews.